bigtreetech/docs/docs/Panda-Lux-RGB-PX.md

     - ⑦ Confirm to Bind This Printer

-- How to Bind a Printer
+- How to Bind a Printer (Using P1P as an Example)

-    - Tap `Scan` button.
+    - Tap the `Scan` button.
 After a short wait, a pop-up will appear confirming that the scan was successful.

         <img src=img/PandaLuxRGBPX/en/printer_scan_ok.png width="300"/>